thomasclarke1969/documentation/ios/integration/installation-and-setup.md

 # Installation

-The simplest way to add LayerKit to your application is with [CocoaPods](http://www.cocoapods.org) or [Carthage]().
-Both package managers provide a simple, versioned dependency management system that automates configuring libraries and frameworks.
+The simplest way to add LayerKit to your application is with [CocoaPods](http://www.cocoapods.org) or [Carthage](https://github.com/Carthage/Carthage).
+Both provide a simple, versioned dependency management system that automates configuring libraries and frameworks.
 If you don't want to use a package manager then follow the [manual installation instructions](https://support.layer.com/hc/en-us/articles/204256740-Can-I-use-LayerKit-without-Cocoapods-) on the Layer knowledge base.

 ## Automated installation with CocoaPods